dstrail/simpleapiworkshop/content/000_gettingstarted/aws_event/_index.md

 Enter the provided hash in the text box.
 The button on the bottom right corner changes to **Accept Terms & Login**.
 Click on that button to continue and autheniticate.

-Choose to Autheticate with OTP
+Choose to Authenticate with OTP
 ![Authentication](/images/sign-in-otp.png)
 Enter your email address and check your email for your One Time Password.
 After you have successfully authenticated you will see the **Event Dashboard**.